Diploma in Integrative Supervision of Individuals and Groups

 For the Autumn 2017 intake of this course, Charles teaches psychoanalytic supervision.

-For this training, he teaches somatic transference, embodied responses and erotic presentations in supervision.
+For this training, he teaches somatic presentations in supervision: transference, embodied responses and erotic presentations by supervises.

 Dr. Michael Worrell